mmarquez76/upe-2020-pokemon-showdown/README.md

 ## Disputes
 * In the event of a rule violation or a late player during the match, **it is the responsibility of the players to alert a TO.**
-* To report a violation, players should alert a TO **in the #disputes channel of the UPE Discord Server** and supply the URL to their Pokemon Showdown room if their game is still in progress, or their replay link if the game has ended.
+* To report a violation, players should alert a TO **using the Smash.gg Conflicts page or the #disputes channel of the UPE Discord Server** and supply the URL to their Pokemon Showdown room if their game is still in progress, or their replay link if the game has ended.
 * Players found guilty of simple rule violations will be **given a loss for the round,** and their opponent will be **awarded a bye.**
     * For more serious rule violations, **TOs reserve the right to disqualify players entirely.**
     * Discretion between simple and serious rule violations lies solely with TOs.